ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/496059f0-3014-4a50-9ad2-1c84ab6d3995)

-To see pod's logs I used the following command:
+To see the pod's logs, I used the following command:

 ```
 kubectl logs youtrack